 5. Kim Kardashian

-Kim Kardashian is one of the best-known personalities in the reality TV world.
+Kim Kardashian is one of the best-known faces in the television personality world.
 She’s also an incredibly outspoken advocate for CBD, claiming to be “obsessed with CBD everything!”
 In 2019, she even hosted a CBD baby shower for her fourth child (7).
 That’s how serious she is about embracing all things CBD in her own life.